-The scheme is open to domestic and small non-domestic properties in England and Wales.
+The scheme is open to domestic and non-domestic properties in England and Wales.

-New build properties are not eligible for the scheme, with the exception of certain ‘self-builds’.
+New build properties are not eligible for the scheme, with the exception of self-builds that have:

-- have been built mainly using the labour or resources of the first owner
+- been built mainly using the labour or resources of the first owner

-- never have been owned by a business or organisation
+- never been owned by a business or organisation